GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-08-31-simple-feature-flags-in-optimizely-cms.md

 ## The Solution

 The first thing I needed was a static object with a static method that could be accessed anywhere with minimal fuss.
-As this was a CMS 11 solution which is built on .NET Framework, I chose to put my flags directly into the AppSettings of the web.config file.
+As this was a CMS 11 solution which is built on .NET Framework, I chose to put my flags directly into the AppSettings of the web.config file and access them through the ConfigurationManager.

 ```c#
 public static class FeatureFlagProvider